aerospike/aerospike-client-nodejs/README.md

 script will run `scripts/aerospike-client-c.sh` to resolve the C client dependency.

-The resolution steps are check the following directories:
+The script will check for the following files in the search paths:

-1. `./aerospike-client-c`
-2. `/usr`

-In each directory it will check for:

 - `lib/libaerospike.a`
 - `include/aerospike/aerospike.h`

+By default, the search paths are:

+- `./aerospike-client-c`
+- `/usr`

 If neither are found, then it will download the C client and create the `./aerospike-client-c` directory.

-You may also force downloading or the C client or specify a path to a custom built C client. (see below)
+You may also force downloading or the C client or specify a specify search path.

-### Force Downloading of the C Client
+### Force Downloading

 You can force downloading of the C client, by specifying the `DOWNLOAD=1` environment variable.
 Example:

     $ DOWNLOAD=1 npm install

-### Using Custom C Client Builds
+### Custom Search Path

-If you have built the C client from source, and want the Node.js client to use that build, then you can specify the `PREFIX=<PATH>` environment
+You may specify a custom search path for the C client for the Node.js client to use when building.
+This is useful if you have built the C client from source.
+To specify the custom search path, then specify the `PREFIX=<PATH>` environment
 variable:

     $ PREFIX=~/aerospike-client-c/target/Linux-x86_64 npm install

-The `<PATH>` must be the directory path containing `lib` and `include` subdirectories.
-It may also point to `/usr`, if you wish to use an installed C client, and not use a previously downloaded C client.
+The `<PATH>` must be the path to a directory containing `lib` and `include` subdirectories.

 ## Examples